Hi, I’m Lihan Lian (廉立涵).

 About me

-I am currently a Master’s student studying Robotics at the University of Michigan, Ann Arbor, supervised by Prof. Uduak Inyang-Udoh at Autonomous & Intelligent Systems Lab (AI-Sys Lab).
-My projects are mainly related to using data-driven methods for solving optimal control problems.
-Previously, I obtained my Bachelor’s degree in Mechanical Engineering with a minor in Computer Science from the University of Michigan, Ann Arbor, where I was advised by Prof. Jingwen Hu at the University of Michigan Transportation Research Institute (UMTRI).
-During my undergraduate studies, I focused on parametric human modeling, with a particular emphasis on thoracic spine modeling.
+Prior to that, I obtained a Bachelor’s degree in Mechanical Engineering with a minor in Computer Science from the University of Michigan, Ann Arbor.
+During my undergraduate studies, I was advised by Prof. Jingwen Hu at the University of Michigan Transportation Research Institute (UMTRI), where I worked on parametric human modeling, with a particular emphasis on thoracic spine modeling.

 News